zogjs/zogjs/README.md

-# 🚀 Zog.js Documentation , minimal, reactive JavaScript library
+# 🚀 Zog.js Documentation, JavaScript library

 **Zog.js** is a minimal, reactive JavaScript framework inspired by Vue.js.
 It allows you to declaratively render and manage your DOM by connecting reactive data to the HTML structure.